 The Global Award for Achievement category is for a female individual who works within any industry, outside of the UK, whose current position is below director level.

 In previous years, the awards have been supported by an array of FTSE sponsors and this year is no different.

-Watch the highlights from our 2019 award’s ceremony below:
+Watch our 2020 virtual awards ceremony below:

-- Rising Stars in All Other Industries, sponsored by Barclays
+- Rising Stars in All Other Industries

 - Rising Stars in Banking & Capital Markets, sponsored by Goldman Sachs

-- Rising Stars in Defence, sponsored by the British Army
+- Rising Stars in Defence, sponsored by The British Army

 - Rising Stars in Diversity, sponsored by Citi